Psychevus/WebSocket-ChatApp/README.md

 ```
 Ensure HTTPS is enabled and cookies are transmitted securely.

+## Entra ID SAML + SCIM Setup

+For a walk-through of enabling single sign-on with Microsoft Entra ID and configuring automatic user and group provisioning, see [docs/entra-id-sso-scim.md](docs/entra-id-sso-scim.md).

 ## Contributing
 Contributions are welcome!
 Please open pull requests and ensure the test suite passes.